-Rad Care is a project of the Collective of Geniuses.
-We are queer, trans, people of color, mixed race, indigenous, people with disabilities, etc. We are mostly artists, survivors and healers.
+Rad Care is a project of the Collective of Geniuses and fiscally sponsored by Allied Media Projects.
+We are queer, trans, people of color, mixed race, indigenous, people with disabilities, people living with HIV, etc. We are mostly activists, artists, survivors and healers.

 What we do:

 RAD Care stands for Radical Accessible & Decolonizing Community Care.
-We are led by those most disenfranchised i.e. QTPOCs who also have disabilities, who are also sex workers, are active drug users, are homeless &/or participate in street economies.
+We are led by those most disenfranchised i.e. QTPOCs who also have disabilities, have HIV, have Hep C, who are also sex workers, are active drug users, are homeless &/or participate in street economies.

 RAD Care is working to provide better services to those most disenfranchised by society by creating leadership and economic opportunities.
 We are working to increase mobile outreach with a syringe exchange, HIV/Hep C testing and some basic medical care.
 We are working on several grants to create income opportunities for individuals within these populations to do this outreach work.
 We are also looking into incorporating more decriminalization advocacy.
 We create trainings and workshops.
 Future goals include: outreach and medic volunteer training.